ezealot/ez/Words.md

 MVP | Most Valuable Player | Self Explanatory
 DLC | DownLoadable Content | Self Explanatory
 OB | Open Beta | Beta launch
+GGWP | Good Game Well Played | A greeting that comes out every time a competitive game is over Imba | Imbalance | To give praise for something you like (Too good) Auto | Guaranteed | You know something is bound to happen Pros/Pro | Good at | To express someone that really great with something Noob | Terrible | To express someone that not really good with something Hode | Shemale | The guy who disguised himself as a girl Ulti | Ultimate | The strongest skill you have
+By One | Sparring | Pitting one on one
+Savage | Barbarous | You did something really scary like kill all the enemies GB | Games Back | A common way to reflect the gap between a leading team and another team Toxic | Not polite | Speak or type an impolite sentence Smurf | Small | An account with a small level / rank Troll | Prank | You prank people with an unusual thing Lag | Lagging | Game image display is late due to disturbed internet DC | Disconnected | Internet connection is lost
+KS | Kill steal | Steal a kill from someone who can definitely kill him Safe zone | Shelter | A safe place to take cover Easter Eggs | Easter Eggs | Usually irrelevant features hidden within a game that you can either find or unlock Grinding  | Grinding | This is a term used to explain the amount of time needed to build char exp, power Boss | Boss | A very powerful foe in a computer game Glitches | Glitch | Bugs in the game
+Farming  | Gathering | Gathering items and supplies necessary for progressing in the game GLHF | Good luck Have Fun | self-explanatory
+MOB | Monster or Beast | Usually, a boss character or monster that needs to be defeated IGM | In-game name | A fake name used to name your online Avatar GTG | Good to go | Self-explanatory
+FTW | For the win | The other player approves of what you are saying Camper | A player who doesn't really do anything in a game BRB | Be right back | Player needs to pop away from a moment Mats | Materials |  Usually referring to in-game resources for building stuff like weapons etc GJ | Good Job | An expression of something well done Lulz | LOL | Something really funny